anydotcrypto/docs.any.sender/README.md

 4. Relay!
     ```ts
     const client = new AnySenderClient(anySenderUrl, receiptSignerAddress);
-    // any.sender returns a signed receipt as prove that it accepted the relay tx
+    // any.sender returns a signed receipt as proof that it accepted the relay tx
     const signedReceipt = await client.relay(signedTx);
     ```